 Will we have enough time to take one of your tours?

 Yes!
 We have both Orcas Cove and Ketchikan Kayaking tours to fit into every cruise ship stop in Ketchikan.
-The shortest stops here are 7am - 1pm, for those ships we have our 8am or 9am Orcas Cove trips (depending on the day) and 8:15am Ketchikan Kayak trips.
+The shortest stops here are 7am - 1pm, for those ships we have our 8am or 9am Orcas Cove trips.
 If you are traveling on one of these ships it is important to book early as we frequently sell out those tour times.
 When the schedule allows we also offer "on arrival" Orcas Cove trips to help accommodate the short port times.

 How will we find you?